-Sustaining is an important aspect to Mormon faith.
+Sustaining is an important aspect of Mormon faith.
 Sustaining brings unity and invites Christ into our church and faith.
 It is important that we not confuse sustaining with counterfeits like obsequious obedience, fundamentalism, authoritarianism, ideological surrender, leader worship, etc. The following introduces 14 “keys” that seek to anchor our sustaining to a foundation of faith, patience, forgiveness, repentance, love, and Christ-centered discipleship.

 Sustaining is a key concept in Mormonism.
 We sustain symbolically and publicly in our congregations by raising our hands.
-In this manner we regularly sustain leaders of the church, local area leaders, congregational leaders, and fellow congregants who choose to serve in various capacities.
+In this manner, we regularly sustain leaders of the church, local area leaders, congregational leaders, and fellow congregants who choose to serve in various capacities.
 I like this practice.
 Sustaining keeps the body of Christ together.
 But sometimes we can allow our sustaining to be unthinking which can lead to counterfeits to sustaining: obsequious obedience, fundamentalism, authoritarianism, ideological surrender, leader worship, etc. As I’ve pondered on what provides meaning, faith, love, wisdom, and strength to my sustaining I’ve been able to articulate this in various ways.
 The following is what I call “14 Keys to Sustaining Prophets”.
 My hope in sharing these is that we can strengthen our sustaining in ways which can weather the storms of life, acknowledge one another’s humanity, turn our hearts to God, and avoid the brittleness of counterfeits to sustaining.

-First: We can sustain revelation and prophecy by seeking out goodness in whatever, and in whomever, the Spirit witnesses.
+First: We can sustain revelation and prophecy by seeking out the goodness in whatever, and in whomever, the Spirit witnesses.

 The Book of Mormon expands God’s voice and acknowledges how God “[commands] all men, both in the east and in the west, and in the north, and in the south, and in the islands of the sea, that they shall write the words which I speak unto them” and that “[God] shall also speak unto all nations of the earth and they shall write it”(1).
 We are encouraged to “seek ye out of the best books words of wisdom”(2); Joseph Smith said one of the grand fundamentals of Mormonism was to “receive truth, let it come from whence it may” (3) then summarized Mormonism elsewhere saying, “if there is anything virtuous, lovely, or of good report or praiseworthy, we seek after these things.”(4); and Brigham Young warned us not to be “sectarian” by only studying our own canon(5).
 God is pouring revelation onto all the world for all to receive if we will listen to one another.